libgit2/libgit2/PROJECTS.md

 welcome contributions and we promise we'll try to be nice.

 This is a list of libgit2 related projects that new contributors can take on.
-It includes a number of good starter projects and well as some larger ideas that no one is actively working on.
+It includes a number of good starter projects as well as some larger ideas that no one is actively working on.

 ## Before You Start